 With its program for larger guarantees (Großbürgschaftsprogramm), which start at €20 million, the federal government can secure up to 90% of loans for operating funds and investment.

 - Liquidity assistance

-Berlin’s liquidity fund gives it an established instrument used to help small and medium-sized businesses that need short-term liquidity assistance because of loss of receivables and a temporary drop in sales.
-The Senate is also helping solo freelancers and microentrepreneurs with a grant program.
+With liquidity assistance, Berlin has an established instrument used to help small and medium-sized businesses that need short-term liquidity support in the form of interest-free loans because of loss of receivables and a temporary drop in sales.

 The Senate Department for Culture and Europe has put together information for artists, culture professionals, and the creative industries.